Tōdō Takatora: Serving the Toyotomi clan

-In 1585, he served in the conquest of Kishū and defeated Yukawa Naoharu.
-He was given more land in Kii Province, and was appointed 'commissioner' for the construction of Saruokayama Castle and Wakayama Castle.
-These were Takatora’s first castles.
-In the same year, he made contribution in the Invasion of Shikoku, and was awarded further land by Hideyoshi, becoming a daimyo in his own right.
+In 1585, Takatora participated in Toyotomi conquest of Kishu.
+He manage to defeat Yukawa Naoharu and Yamamoto Shuzen in October.
+After the war, Takatora was given more fiefs of Kokawa, Wakayama in Kii Province, which were worth of 10,000 koku.
+He also was appointed as 'commissioner' for the construction of Saruokayama Castle and Wakayama Castle.
+In the same year, he made contribution in the Invasion of Shikoku, and was awarded further land domain worth of 5,400 by Hideyoshi.